ccp5UK/dl-poly/documentation/source/UserManual/integration_algs/rigid_body.rst

    single: algorithm;FIQA
    single: algorithm;NOSQUISH

-Rotational motion in DL_POLY_4is handled by two different methods.
-For the LFV implementation, the Fincham Implicit Quaternion Algorithm (FIQA) is used :cite:`fincham-92a`.
-The VV implementation uses the NOSQUISH algorithm of Miller *et al.* :cite:`miller-02a`.
-The implementation NOSQUSH is coded in ``no_squish`` both contained within ``quaternion_container``.
+Rotational motion in DL_POLY_5 is handled by the NOSQUISH algorithm of Miller *et al.* :cite:`miller-02a`.
+Its implementation is coded in ``no_squish``, contained within ``quaternion_container``.
+Previous versions of DL_POLY included an implementation of the Fincham Implicit Quaternion Algorithm (FIQA) :cite:`fincham-92a` for LFV, the details for which are shown here to compare with the implementation of NOSQUISH for VV integration.
 The LFV implementation begins by integrating the angular velocity equation in the local frame:

 .. math::